philss/table_kitty/README.md

 A library to generate text-based tables in Elixir.

-It's similar to [`TableRex`](https://github.com/djm/table_rex), but most of the API is based in options for the `TableKitty.render/2` function.
+It's similar to [`TableRex`](https://github.com/djm/table_rex), but most of the API is based on options for the `TableKitty.build/2` function.

 The tabular data must implement the `Table.Reader` protocol.
 This is already available for data that is a map of columns or a list of rows (list of maps).